List of Scream (film series) characters: Stu Macher

 Stuart "Stu" Macher is a Woodsboro teenager, the ex-boyfriend of Casey Becker and boyfriend of Tatum Riley.
 Following a series of murders in the town, starting with the killing of Stu's ex-girlfriend Casey Becker, school is suspended.
 Stu hosts a party at his house to celebrate.
 At the party, Ghostface murders Tatum.
 Billy Loomis is revealed to be Ghostface, and Stu his accomplice.
 Stu cites peer pressure as his motivation and thought Billy's was for sadistic thrills and gratifications, not knowing his vendetta against the Prescotts.
 After Sidney turns the tables on them and foils their plan to frame Sidney's father for their killing spree, Stu becomes heartbroken that his parents will be "mad at him", before becoming enraged and trying to kill Sidney, but Sidney beats him and ultimately drops a television on the terrified Stu's head, electrocuting him.
 In Scream 3, it is revealed that, under Roman Bridger's advice, Billy had planned to set Stu up as the "fall guy" for their killing spree in case they got caught, while his getting an easy sentence for being an accomplice.

-Matthew Lillard has an uncredited cameo at a sorority party in Scream 2.
+Matthew Lillard has an uncredited brief cameo at a sorority party in Scream 2.
 He revealed in a 2009 interview that Stu was originally intended to be the killer in Scream 3, having survived his apparent death.
 From prison he was to orchestrate new Ghostface attacks on high school students, ultimately targeting Sidney.
 Following the Columbine High School massacre, which took place shortly before production began, this plot was abandoned and the script was rewritten without Stu to avoid presenting violence and murder in a high school setting.
 Many of Lillard's notable and humorous lines in the film were improvised.
 He was cast by chance, after accompanying his girlfriend at the time to a separate audition in the facility where Scream auditions were also taking place.
 Scream casting director Lisa Beach saw Lillard and, believing he had the characteristics required of the character, asked him to audition.
 Lillard also subsequently made vocal cameos in Scream 3 and Scream (2022) as the voice of Ghostface respectively using a voice changer and in the film within a film Stab 8, and appearing again as a background partygoer in Scream (2022), participating in the "To Wes!" toast.
 Stu's photo can be seen on the investigation board in Scream VI, while his red robe worn at the end of the first film and the TV used to kill him can be seen in the Ghostface shrine.
 Kirby Reed ultimately uses the same TV to kill Ethan.

-Lillard has been confirmed as part of the cast of Scream 7, with Lillard hinting that he'll reprise his role as Stu in spite of his character's death.
+In Scream 7, the killer uses a highly realistic deepfake version of Stu via AI manipulation to try to taunt and make Sidney believe that he is still alive, by making his appearance look older and have scars from the TV.